Suva harbor and waterfront in Fiji

 Suva: The Soul of the South Pacific

-The Moment That Stays With Me: In a village cultural center just outside Suva, I was invited to share kava.
-The bilo — a polished coconut shell — was filled from a communal tanoa bowl and passed to me.
+The moment that changed everything came in a village cultural center on my way back to the ship.
+I was invited to join a kava ceremony — the bilo, a polished coconut shell, was filled from a communal tanoa bowl and placed in my hands.
 "Bula," I said, clapping once before drinking.
-The earthy, slightly numbing liquid tasted like rain-soaked soil.
+The earthy, slightly numbing liquid tasted like rain-soaked soil and something older than memory.
 I clapped three times after finishing.
-The circle of Fijian men nodded, smiled, and the ceremony continued.
-For a brief moment, I wasn't a tourist.
+The circle of Fijian men nodded and smiled.
+An elder reached over and touched my shoulder gently.
+For a quiet moment nobody spoke.
+Something shifted inside me — I wasn't a tourist anymore.
 I was simply welcomed.
+My eyes welled with tears I did not expect.
+In that circle of strangers I finally understood what Fijian hospitality truly means: it is not performance, it is grace freely given.

 What you need to know before you dock.